 As important as comfort is during recovery, many women may wonder what life will be like in the months to come.
 Good news is, when it comes to life after myomectomy and UFE, both were given high quality of life scores.

-Manyonda and a team of researchers of the Department of Gynecology at St. George’s Hospital in London compared quality of life scores between 81 women who underwent myomectomy versus 82 who had UFE.
-Results published in CardioVascular and Interventional Radiology9 showed significant and equal improvements in both groups of women.
+A team of researchers at the Department of Gynecology at St. George’s Hospital in London compared quality of life scores between 81 women who underwent myomectomy versus 82 who had UFE.9 Results showed significant and equal improvements in both groups of women.
 The authors noted that UFE allowed for shorter recovery time and fewer major complications, while myomectomy showed to have a lower reintervention rate.